 There was certainly the start of a revolution in Spain, but it failed as soon as the proletarians put their faith in the existing State.
 It scarcely matters what their intentions were.
 Even though the great majority of proletarians who were ready to struggle against Franco under the leadership of the State might have preferred to hang on to real power in spite of everything, and supported the State only as a matter of convenience, the determining factor is their act and not their intention.
-After organising themselves to defeat the coup d'etat, after giving themselves the rudiments of an autonomous military structure (the militias), the workers agreed to place themselves under the direction of a coalition of "workers' organisations" (for the most part openly counter-revolutionary) which accepted the authority of the legal State.
-It is certain that at least some of the proletarians hoped to retain real power (which they had effectively able to resolve the problem of the most separated society in the whole of history.
-Antifascism will always end in increasing totalitarianism.
-Its fight for a "democratic" State will end in strengthening the State.
+After organising themselves to defeat the coup d'etat, after giving themselves the rudiments of an autonomous military structure (the militias), the workers agreed to place themselves under the direction of a coalition of "workers' organisations" (for the most part openly counter-revolutionary) which accepted the authority of the Party up to the present time unifying the whole of society behind it.